 We encourage our people to spend up to two days per year volunteering on company time as part of a team or larger Day of Caring project.
 These hands-on opportunities help us to put caring into action, building collaborative, trusted and genuine relationships between our people, our company and our communities.

 Vermilion has developed a sustainable funding model that links our community investment budget to key business performance metrics over a rolling average of the past three years.
 This is applied globally to the entire budget, and then by business unit to establish local budgets.
-This helps to provide stable funding for community investment over time by levelling out one-time changes in annual revenue and production, it directly links company activities with investment in our communities, and it leads best practices in the community investment sector.
+This helps to provide stable funding for community investment over time by levelling out one-time changes in annual revenue and production, and directly linking company activities with investment in our communities.

 In addition, we use anonymous staff surveys to develop community investment activities (such as proposing and choosing organizations for our Days of Caring and activities for our United Way fundraising campaign) and to assess their success and potential for continuous improvement.